School Waste Reduction Programs

 • Information on programs for other states and institutions

-Additionally, California Education Code, sections 32370-32376, encourages each school district to establish and maintain a paper recycling program in all classrooms, administrative offices, and other areas owned or leased by the school district.
+California Education Code, sections 32370-32376, encourages each school district to establish and maintain a paper recycling program in all classrooms, administrative offices, and other areas owned or leased by the school district.
 These sections also encourage school districts to:

 • Purchase recycled paper

-• Purchase the paper with the highest percentage of postconsumer waste
+• Purchase the paper with the highest percentage of post-consumer waste

-For questions or to request assistance in setting up a districtwide waste reduction program, please contact your CalRecycle regional local assistance representative.
+For questions or to request assistance in setting up a districtwide waste reduction program, contact your CalRecycle regional local assistance representative.

 Administration and Personnel